 - Terms apply

-The Platinum Card® from American Express offers luxury travel perks like airport lounge access, airline credits and hotel status without an annual fee charged to military members.
-Since you can earn 5X points on airfare and hotels, this card also lets you rack up points quickly if you travel often.
+The Platinum Card® from American Express offers luxury travel perks like airport lounge access, airline fee credits and hotel status without an annual fee charged to military members.
+Since you can earn a high level of rewards points on airfare and hotels, this card also lets you rack up points quickly if you travel often.
 The fact you can earn 10X points on up to $15,000 in combined spending at U.S. supermarkets and U.S. gas stations the first six months of card membership could even leave you with up to 150,000 in additional American Express Membership Rewards points to spend.

 - Terms apply